alexvekh/goit-de-hw-04/README.md

 # SparkUI learning

-## У першому коді ми спостерігаємо 5 jobs
+## In the first code, we observe 5 jobs

-- Job 0 складається з одного Stage, яка складається з трьох Tasks:
+- Job 0 consists of a single stage, which includes three tasks:
-    - Сканування csv файлу спарком
+    - Scanning the CSV file with Spark
-	- Оптимізації SQL в байт код
+    - Optimizing SQL into bytecode
-	- Затросування трансформацій до всіх патрицій
+    - Applying transformations to all partitions
-- Job 1 теж складається з одного Stage, яка складається з 4-х Tasks
+- Job 1 also consists of a single stage, which includes four tasks:
-	- Сканування scv файлу
+    - Scanning the CSV file
-	- десеріалізує їх у об'єкти DataFrame (у вигляді Row)
+    - Deserializing it into DataFrame objects (as Rows)
-	- виконання Spark SQL-запиту у вигляді RDD
+    - Executing the Spark SQL query as an RDD
-	- Затросування трансформацій до всіх патрицій
+    - Applying transformations to all partitions
-- Job 2 теж складається з одного Stage, яка складається з трьох Tasks таких самих як і в Job 0 проте вони не такі низкорівневі в java, а виконується наш python-код.
+- Job 2 also consists of a single stage, which includes the same three tasks as in Job 0, but they are not as low-level in Java since our Python code is executed.
- 	- Сканування csv файлу
+    - Scanning the CSV file
-	- Оптимізації SQL в байт код
+    - Optimizing SQL into bytecode
-	- Затросування трансформацій до всіх патрицій
+    - Applying transformations to all partitions
-    - Бачимо що відбувся Shuffle Write для наступнтої job
+    - We see that a Shuffle Write occurred for the next job
-- Job 3 ми спостерішаємо вже пропущену стадію, яка була виконана в попередньому job І ми бачимо прочитані дані з диску, які були записані попереднім job.
+- Job 3 skips a stage that was already executed in the previous job.
+We see that the data read from the disk was written by the previous job.
- 	- Операція обміну даними між partitions на різних виконавчих узлах.
+    - Data exchange operation between partitions on different execution nodes
-    - Оптимізація. Замість того, щоб виконувати кожну операцію окремо, Spark генерує єдиний оптимізований Java код.
+    - Optimization: Instead of executing each operation separately, Spark generates a single optimized Java code block
-    - Процес shuffle переміщення даних між узлами. Після цього Spark переміщає рядки так, щоб всі однакові категорії були в одній partition.
+    - Shuffle process: Moving data between nodes.
+After this, Spark rearranges the rows so that - all identical categories are in the same partition
-    - І знову бачимо запис даних на диск для наступтох job
+    - Again, we see data written to disk for the next job
-- Job 4 вже дві пропущені стадії і прочитані дані з диску, які були записані попереднім job.
+- Job 4 skips two stages, reading data from the disk that was written by the previous job.
- 	- Адаптивне вирівнювання partitions.
+    - Adaptive partition balancing
-    - Оптимізація. Генерація адаптивного Java коду.
+    - Optimization: Generation of adaptive Java code
-    - Внутрішня оптимізація partitions
+    - Internal partition optimization

-## У другому коді, де добавлено проміжний action collect ми спостерігаємо 8 jobs
+## In the second code, where an intermediate action collect is added, we observe 8 jobs
-Пратично 3 jobs були добавлені для виконання цієї акції
+Almost 3 additional jobs were created to execute this action:
-- Job 0 та Job 1 такі самі як і в попередьому.
+- Jobs 0 and 1 remain the same as in the previous case.
-- Jobs 2 , 3, 4 такі самі як і в попередьому коді, проте вони відносяться до виконання добавленої проміжної акції collect
+- Jobs 2, 3, and 4 are the same as in the previous code, but they correspond to executing the added intermediate collect action.
-- Jobs 5 , 6, 7 такі самі як і попередні, але вони вже стосуються фінальної акції collect.
+- Jobs 5, 6, and 7 are similar to the previous ones but correspond to the final collect action.

-## У третьому коді, де використовується cache ми спостерігаємо 7 jobs
+## In the third code, where cache is used, we observe 7 jobs
-- Job 0 та Job 1 такі самі як і в попередьому.
+- Jobs 0 and 1 remain the same as in the previous case.
-- Jobs 2 , 3, 4 теж схожі на попередній код, але добавлена одна task у кінці job 4:
+- Jobs 2, 3, and 4 are also similar to the previous code, but one additional task is added at the end of Job 4:
-    - Внутрішня оптимізація partitions зі списком виконаного коду. Мабуть це процес кешування чи оптимізація одразу після кешування.
+    - Internal partition optimization with a list of executed code.
+This is likely a caching process or an optimization step immediately after caching.
-- Jobs 5 пропущені 2 стадії:
+Job 5 skips two stages:
-    - Exchange - park перерозподіляє (shuffle) дані між partitions.
+    - Exchange - Spark redistributes (shuffles) data between partitions
-    - WholeStageCodegen - генерація єдиного блоку Java-коду
+    - WholeStageCodegen - Generates a single block of Java code
-    - MapPartitionInternal - обробка даних на рівні partitions
+    - MapPartitionInternal - Processes data at the partition level
-    - MapPartitionInternal (cache) - обробки кешованих даних
+    - MapPartitionInternal (cache) - Processes cached data
-    - InMemoryTableScan (cache) - зчитує дані з кешу Spark
+    - InMemoryTableScan (cache) - Reads data from the Spark cache
-    - MapPartitionInternal - повторно після зчитування кешованих даних трансформації над partitions.
+    - MapPartitionInternal - Re-applies transformations on cached partitions after reading

-- Jobs 6 схожа на попередню, теж пропущені 2 стадії:
+- Job 6 is similar to the previous one and also skips two stages:
-    - Exchange - park перерозподіляє (shuffle) дані між partitions.
+    - Exchange - Spark redistributes (shuffles) data between partitions
-    - WholeStageCodegen - генерація єдиного блоку Java-коду
+    - WholeStageCodegen - Generates a single block of Java code
-    - MapPartitionInternal - обробка даних на рівні partitions
+    - MapPartitionInternal - Processes data at the partition level
-    - MapPartitionInternal (cache) - обробки кешованих даних
+    - MapPartitionInternal (cache) - Processes cached data
-    - InMemoryTableScan (cache) - зчитує дані з кешу Spark
+    - InMemoryTableScan (cache) - Reads data from the Spark cache
-    - WholeStageCodegen - генерація єдиного блоку Java-коду, мабуть для вмконання наших розрахунків (.where("count>2"))
+    - WholeStageCodegen - Generates a single block of Java code, likely for executing our computations (.where("count>2"))
-    - MapPartitionInternal - повторно після зчитування кешованих даних трансформації над partitions.
+    - MapPartitionInternal - Re-applies transformations on cached partitions after reading